TencentARC/CustomNet/README.md

 ## Introduce
-Incorporating a customized object into image generation presents an attractive feature in text-to-image generation.
-However, existing optimization-based and encoder-based methods are hindered by drawbacks such as time-consuming optimization, insufficient identity preservation, and a prevalent copy-pasting effect.
-To overcome these limitations, we introduce CustomNet, a novel object customization approach that explicitly incorporates 3D novel view synthesis capabilities into the object customization process.
-This integration facilitates the adjustment of spatial position relationships and viewpoints, yielding diverse outputs while effectively preserving object identity.
-Moreover, we introduce delicate designs to enable location control and flexible background control through textual descriptions or specific user-defined images, overcoming the limitations of existing 3D novel view synthesis methods.
-We further leverage a dataset construction pipeline that can better handle real-world objects and complex backgrounds.
-Equipped with these designs, our method facilitates zero-shot object customization without test-time optimization, offering simultaneous control over the viewpoints, location, and background.
-As a result, our CustomNet ensures enhanced identity preservation and generates diverse, harmonious outputs.
+Incorporating a customized object into image generation presents an attractive feature in text-to-image (T2I) generation.
+Some methods finetune T2I models for each object individually at test-time, which tend to be overfitted and time-consuming.
+Others train an extra encoder to extract object visual information for customization efficiently but struggle to preserve the object’s identity.
+To address these limitations, we present CustomNet, a unified encoder-based object customization framework that explicitly incorporates 3D novel view synthesis capabilities into the customization process.
+This integration facilitates the adjustment of spatial positions and viewpoints, producing diverse outputs while effectively preserving the object’s identity.
+To train our model effectively, we propose a dataset construction pipeline to better handle real-world objects and complex backgrounds.
+Additionally, we introduce delicate designs that enable location control and flexible background control through textual descriptions or user-defined backgrounds.
+Our method allows for object customization without the need of test-time optimization, providing simultaneous control over viewpoints, location, and text.
+Experimental results show that our method outperforms other customization methods regarding identity preservation, diversity, and harmony.

 <div align="center">